-As much as 50% of the U.S. population is deficient in a nutrient known as chromium.
-That’s the highest rate of any country in the world.
+As many as 50% of the U.S. population is deficient in a nutrient known as chromium.
+We may want to consider chromium supplements, because the U.S. has the highest rate of chromium deficiency of any country in the world.

 Should we be worried?